jckleiner/notion-backup/README.md

     PCLOUD_API_HOST=
     PCLOUD_FOLDER_ID=

+    # if you don't use the Docker image and want to download the backup to a different folder
+    # DOWNLOADS_DIRECTORY_PATH=<absolute-folder-path>

 ### Backup to Cloud With Docker

 Once you created your `.env` file, you can run the following command to start your backup: